2021 Northwest Europe

 Canadian Battlefield Tour

-FROM the Normandy Shores OF FRANCE - to BELGIUM AND Holland
+FROM the Normandy Shores OF FRANCE - to BELGIUM AND THE LIBERATION OF Holland

 2021 Northwest Europe Canadian Battlefield Tour

-From the Normandy Shores to the Liberation of Holland
+From the Normandy Shores of France to Belgium & the Liberation of Holland

 At a glance